Face Lift After The Procedure

 - Rest and sleep in a reclined position at approximately 45 degrees.
 Use ice packs, frozen finely broken up peas or corn constantly for at least the first 3 days, 15 minutes on 15 minutes off.
 Do not put ice directly onto skin because you will have decreased sensitivity.

-- Dr. Cruise will remove all dressings the next day.
+- Joseph T Cruise, MD will remove all dressings the next day.
 Afterward you may shower with cool water, gently wash your hair, apply generous amounts of both shampoo and conditioner.
 Gently wash the entire face with soap and water.
 Do not try to remove all blood with the first washing.
 Reapply garment after shower.

 - You must wait one month before coloring or perming your hair.